Deception in Supervisory Control: Numerical Examples

 In addition to the randomly generated MDP, we use a different MDP to show that the deceptive policy can help patrolling without being detected.
 The MDP models a region in the north east of San Francisco.
 The map of the region is given in Figure \ref{fig:SFmap} where each intersection is represented with a state and each road is represented with an action.
 We design the reference policy to represent the average driver behavior.
 We obtain the traffic density data from Google Maps~\cite{googlemaps} and synthesize the reference policy by fitting a stationary policy to the data.
 The aim of the agent is to patrol the intersection at which the highest number of crimes happens.
 Formally, the agent's policy reaches the intersection with probability at least $0.9$ whereas the reference policy reaches the intersection with probability $0.28$.
 For the simulation, we use the steps as in the randomly generated MDP.

-For each simulation, we plot the log-probability under the reference policy in Figure \ref{fig:loglgraph}.
-From Figure \ref{fig:loglgraph}, we observe that the metrics based on $L_1$ and $L_2$ norms generate paths that are more probable under the reference policy compared to KL divergence metric.
+For each simulation, we plot the log-probability under the reference policy and the log-likelihood ratio compared to the reference policy in Figure \ref{fig:loglgraph}.
+In Figures \ref{fig:loglrandom} and \ref{fig:loglsf}, we observe that the metrics based on $L_1$ and $L_2$ norms generate paths that are more probable under the reference policy compared to KL divergence metric.
 However, we also observe that the probabilities for the KL divergence metric looks closer to the probabilities of the simulations of the reference policy that are satisfying $\specification^{\agent}$ with high probability.
 The paths generated via the KL divergence coincides with the typical set of this rare event.
 In other words, the other metrics provide paths that have higher probabilities under the reference policy.
 However, given that the empirical distribution of the paths satisfy $\specification^{\agent}$ with high probability, the likelihood of the path generated by the KL divergence is higher and the supervisor expects to see paths that are close to the paths generated by the KL divergence metric.
-This phenomenon confirms the motivation provided by Sanov's theorem which was explained in Section \ref{section:problemstatement}.
+This phenomenon confirms the motivation provided by Sanov's theorem which is explained in Section~\ref{section:problemstatement}.
+In Figures \ref{fig:llrtrandom} and \ref{fig:llrtsf}, we observe that the paths generated under the KL divergence metric has a lower log-likelihood ratio compared to the other metrics as explained in Section \ref{section:problemstatement}.
+This result shows that compared to the other candidate deceptive policies, the deceptive policy generated with the KL divergence is the least likely to be detected under the likelihood-ratio test.